-The kitchen has a butcher block table and chairs for two, a microwave, coffeemaker, plenty of counter space, some dishes, glasses, silverware, and a sink.
-There is also a stainless steel half-size fridge with ice to hold any extras guests choose to bring.
-Other amenities include a hairdryer and free Wi-Fi, and windows to watch the sun go down, as well as climate-controlled air conditioning and heating.
-Guests can open the big, screened windows to let the breeze flow through.
-Though the host hopes guests will keep them open to enjoy the view most of the day, the windows all have honeycomb designer shades for extra privacy when wanted.
+The kitchen has a maple table and chairs for two, a microwave, koerig coffeemaker, dishes, glasses, silverware, and designer sink but no stove (only a microwave to warm food).
+There is also a stainless steel half-size fridge to hold any extras guests choose to bring or local restaurant leftovers.
+Other amenities include a hairdryer, free outside broadband Wi-Fi, big windows to watch the sun go down, and climate-controlled air conditioning and heating.
+There's tons of light in this special edition tiny house, but it also comes with honeycomb designer shades on all the windows for extra privacy if desired.

-Outdoors, this tiny house has a private seating area with a fire pit and guests are always welcome to take a short walk to access the communal raised deck with outdoor dining table and chairs.
-There is also a short secret path to explore that runs along the ridge of the hill that offers more beautiful hilltop views, for which guests are recommended to wear good shoes.
+Outdoors, there are a pair of comfy adirondack chairs beside a fire pit and guests are always welcome to take a short walk to access the communal raised deck with outdoor dining table and chairs.
+There's also a short secret path to explore along the ridge of the hill that offers more beautiful hilltop views.
+It's highly recommended that guests wear good shoes.

 - Cell service